 4. Virtual Escape Room

-A virtual escape room is an activity where you trap your team members in a virtual environment with leads and tricks on how to escape.
+A virtual escape room is an activity where you trap your team members in a virtual environment with clues and tricks on how to escape.
 There are various types of virtual escape rooms.
-From Mummies Jewel, Lost In The Arctic Escape to Grand Theft Escape, you can choose many challenging environments and explain the instructions to your team.
+From Mummy’s Jewel, Lost In The Arctic Escape to Grand Theft Escape, you can choose many challenging environments and explain the instructions to your team.

 5. Team Building Icebreaker Questions